 Fit-out works covered the purpose-built new vehicle delivery area within a three level car park, which allowed for the CMI Toyota Group to provide a showroom environment to deliver and present new cars to existing clients and prospective buyers.

-Project scope comprised of five main elements:
+Project scope comprised of four main elements:

 - Reconfiguration of the existing fire services